 Preheat the oven to 350°F and position a rack to the center of the oven.

 Grease, flour, and line cake pans:

 Grease and flour the sides of two round 8 or 9-inch cake pans.
 Line the bottoms of each cake pan with parchment paper.
 Set aside.

 Combine the wet ingredients:

-In a large glass measuring cup or medium bowl mix the strawberry preserves, buttermilk, vanilla, and food coloring (if using), until smooth.
+In a large glass measuring cup or medium bowl mix 3/4 cup of the strawberry preserves, plus the buttermilk, vanilla, and food coloring (if using), until smooth.